What is a Network as a Service (NaaS)?

 Secure Access Service Edge (SASE) combines SD-WAN and other WAN services with network security services in an XaaS business model.
 Businesses can control access to resources and apply contextual security policies at the network’s edge rather than backhauling traffic through an enterprise data center.
 Modern NaaS vendors include the SASE framework in their offerings.

-Although NaaS offers clear benefits, shifting a company’s network infrastructure to the cloud presents challenges that businesses must consider in advance.
+Although moving to a NaaS offering may have clear benefits, shifting a company’s network infrastructure to the cloud presents challenges that businesses must consider in advance.

 Few companies have the luxury of building their NaaS from scratch.
 For better or worse, businesses have a legacy network infrastructure that works.
 Instead, their migration to a NaaS requires a phased approach, closely coordinated with their NaaS vendor, that does not disrupt operations of their legacy infrastructure.